tristansze/tristansze/README.md

 # 💫 About Me:
 Hello, I am a sophomore at Purdue University majoring in computer science and economics.
-I am currently working on two projects for this summer.
-The first is a site that makes it easy for user's to create study groups with one another and utilize a shared chatbot powered by OpenAI for their learning convenience.
-Additionally, I am working on a fantasy sports app for the English Premier League.
-I am currently learning a lot about MongoDB, Nodejs, PostgreSQL, Springboot, and more!
-Feel free to ask me about anything, I am always open to learning new things and taking on new challenges.
+I am passionate about using technology to create innovative solutions that exceed expectations and satisfy business clientel.
+With expertise working in various settings and using different frameworks I am highly adaptable and open to learn.
+Recently, I completed Bumper: a new way for students to study and PremierPlay: a fantasy sports app for the English Premier League.
+I'm always on the search for new opportunities, so please feel free to reach out to me, I'd love to talk.

 ## 🌐 Socials: